cmayrhuber/raspi-workspace/README.md

 ## Speakerphone or Headset with Echo Cancellation via Pulseaudio

 I was trying to use Skype4Business calls via Citrix Workspace App and a cheap USB Speakerphone, because I hate wearing headsets.
-My first experience was absymal.
+My first experience was abysmal.
 I had to fiddle with the microphone volume and then there always was an echo effect where colleagues could here themselves or sounding like "Mr. Roboto".

 As I was able to use the speakerphone without any echo effect in a local Microsoft Teams session on both a PC and a Mac, I suppose that Teams does echo cancellation all by itself if it is running locally.
 I also suppose that this is the case for it's predecessor Skype4Business.
 I guess that it does not work over Citrix Workspace App on armhf, because there is no optimized "realtime" Citrix HDX audio available over a TLS connection.